Thinkwise/docs/docs/platform_overview.md

 and multiple windows.

 ![](assets/overview/windows.jpg)
-*Example screen of the Windows GUI*
+*Example screen of the Windows user interface*

 #### Deployment

-The Windows GUI can be deployed centrally with the help of the Thinkwise Clickstart tool.
+The Windows user interface can be deployed centrally with the help of the Thinkwise Clickstart tool.
-If the GUI is started on a desktop, it is first checked whether a newer version is available centrally.
+If the user interface is started on a desktop, it is first checked whether a newer version is available centrally.
 If this is the case then this version is copied to the client and only then started up.

-A new version is only required if Thinkwise has expanded the standard GUI functionality, and not if the application itself has been modified.
+A new version is only required if Thinkwise has expanded the standard user interface functionality, and not if the application itself has been modified.
 This takes place via the model.

-The Windows GUI can also be run under Citrix, Terminal Server and VDI.
+The Windows user interface can also be run under Citrix, Terminal Server and VDI.

 ### Web

-The web GUI does not require any browser plug-ins and supports the following browsers:
+The web user interface does not require any browser plug-ins and supports the following browsers:

 1. Internet Explorer (version 11 or higher)
 2. Mozilla Firefox